“What happens after I graduate from ESI?”

-ESI hosts recruiters during a one-day dedicated session for them to ‘present’ their companies to students and meets with them individually.
+- ESI hosts recruiters during a one-day dedicated session for them to ‘present’ their companies to students and meet with them individually.
 This personal evaluation helps them recruit directly from our classroom during training and many students have positions waiting for them at graduation.
 Often, they reach out to me directly when they have a specific full-time role that they would like to fill.
 After graduation, I forward each graduate’s completed resume to all recruiters.

 - Job Postings:

 Each day I source a wide variety of security positions not only nationwide but worldwide utilizing numerous job search engines, trusted industry job boards, and Fortune 500 companies.
-These positions can range from an unarmed uniformed guard position to personal protection of high-net-worth individuals or even international opportunities providing protection for high-level government officials or high-risk contractors.
+These positions can range from an unarmed uniformed guard position to personal protection of high-net-worth individuals or even international opportunities protecting high-level government officials or high-risk contractors.

 - Social Media:

 You can count on me for advice on how to utilize your social media accounts to brand who you are and what you bring to the table.
 I monitor general news feeds and dedicated Executive Protection sites.
 I recommend effective networking opportunities designed to increase your visibility in the marketplace.
-I share opportunities found through social media either directly with an individual or to all our graduates seeking employment.
+I share opportunities found through social media either directly with an individual or with all our graduates seeking employment.

 We have developed a huge network of practicing professionals and I can help our graduates find colleagues in their geographic area for mentoring and advice.
 Many of these reach out to me directly for ESI graduates because we have such a great industry reputation and our graduates represent us so well.
 ESI staff, instructors, and fellow graduates will be in your network for your whole career.
 We’ve been training Executive Protection professionals for 40 years.
 We know some folks.

 Remember, when you graduate from ESI, you won’t be cast to the wind with a hearty handshake and a ‘good luck.’
 You’ll have an experienced industry resource that you may utilize throughout your training and all during your career.
 I take my role very personally and feel strongly that if you are successful in the industry, I’ve done my job well.